 The MS in Interactive Media and Communications not only prepares you to design, produce and manage a range of content, but to become strong creative thinkers and visual leaders.
 You’ll learn principles of human-centered design to better understand and connect with a wide range of audiences, and apply design thinking strategies to solve creative, technical and business-related obstacles.
 Moreover, you’ll be able to craft highly effective and ethical cross-media communication strategies.

 The program provides deep exploration into all aspects of media, including web design and production; social media analytics; digital audio, video and graphics; and UX and UI.
 A flexible elective structure allows you to customize your degree to coincide with your career goals.
-Certain elective sequences can lead to certifications in the areas of social media and user experience during the course of your study.
-These stackable certifications are resume boosters and proof of your expertise for potential employers.

 Regardless of your specialty, the completion of a practice-based capstone will be central to your experience.
 This capstone is not a singular project, but a robust, web-based portfolio generated over time that will showcase accumulated work and the depth of your skill set.
 Your portfolio is an evolving thing influenced by every course and experience, and something you'll be confident to show employers in a range of fields from marketing, public relations and advertising to journalism, publishing, entertainment and health care.

 About Online Learning

 Online learning with Quinnipiac University delivers the guided educational experience of a traditional, instructor-led environment coupled with the schedule flexibility needed for adult learners to succeed.
 Innovative teaching methods and asynchronous classes enable students to work at their own pace, while also enjoying peer interaction and a collaborative learning experience to maximize their learning outcomes.